dufufeisdu/ud-logfilter/README.md

 # UD Logfilter
 >UD-Logfilter is a filter for database log.
 It uses psycopg2 to query a mock PostgreSQL database for a fictional news website.
-It will return:
->* What are the most popular three articles of all time if you run most_popular_three_article.py
->*  Who are the most popular article authors of all time if you run most_popular_author.py
->* On which days did more than 1% of requests lead to errors if you run error_ratio.py
 ## How to use
 ### step 1
   Set up the vagrant, use the Vagrantfile provided